apecloud/kubeblocks.io/blog/how-to manage-database-clusters-without-a-dedicated-operator.md

 The H-DB case is a great starting point, demonstrating how we can address the current issues faced by the DBaaS system using KubeBlocks.

-### About feature coorperation
+### About feature cooperation

 Our next step is to further integrate more engines through KubeBlocks for further evaluation and to upgrade to a new version of KubeBlocks, evaluating new features we are interested in.

 In China Mobile Cloud, our ideal goal is to build a unified cloud-native DBaaS platform.
-On this platform, we aim to achieve unified multi-cloud architecture, unified interfaces at the API and operator layers, supporting database clusters with different architectures, and the databse instances can be deployed on serverless Kubernetes clusters on demand.
+On this platform, we aim to achieve unified multi-cloud architecture, unified interfaces at the API and operator layers, supporting database clusters with different architectures, and the database instances can be deployed on serverless Kubernetes clusters on demand.
 This will form a unified database orchestration and general management platform that supports different infrastructures such as public cloud, private cloud, dedicated cloud, edge cloud, etc.

 ![Cooperation](./../static/images/dedicated-operator-9.png)